Firm profile for Global 2021

 Main Areas of Practice:

 In addition to handling companies’ inbound U.S. immigration, Klasko Immigration Law Partners also assists companies in sending or transferring employees across the globe on business-related travel.
-The firm’s Global Immigration practice team will help identify which business travelers will need visas and companies’ human resources and mobility departments through the visa application process for destinations around the world.
-The firm will help spot issues and handle visa needs, from basic business and visitor visas to work visas and longer-term arrangements.
+The firm’s Global Immigration practice team will help identify which business travelers will need visas and assist Human Resources and Mobility departments through the visa application process for destinations around the world.
+The firm will help spot issues and handle visa needs, from basic business and visitor visas to work visas and longerlong-term arrangements.
 Consolidate your inbound and outbound immigration needs under one roof.

 With the government’s current focus on increased immigration enforcement, it is more important than ever for employers to fully comply with all relevant immigration laws.
 At Klasko Immigration Law Partners our experienced employment-based immigration lawyers and a team of professionals assist businesses and institutions around the country in preparing policies and programs to ensure full compliance with federal laws and regulations, as well as the increasing volume of state worksite enforcement laws.
 The firm also represent employers who face audits, investigations, and enforcement-related litigation.
 KILP’s immigration compliance attorneys regularly train companies on how to implement effective corporate compliance programs, as well as how to conduct effective self-audits.

 Frustration is growing with the current federal policies, adjudication delays, regulations, and interpretations.
 Filing a lawsuit can be a powerful tool to hold USCIS accountable for its unfair tactics.
 When the government has denied an application or petition, or if an individual or organisation is facing unreasonably delayed adjudications, and all other options have been exhausted, sometimes the next action is to file a lawsuit against the government.
 When considering this option, you need an experienced attorney team that has had a successful track record filing immigration lawsuits.